modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 This is _eventual consistency_: it is possible to read stale data, you application just has to deal with it.

 ## Overarching Architecture

+Typically, a client connects to a front-end through a load-balancer, the frontend requests data needed to render the client's request (let's say a friend's feed) to many different memcache instances, aggregates all the results and returns the result to the client.
+This is done through an _all-to-all_ communication pattern, where frontends fetch data from many memcache instances (in theory, one frontend instance could be connected to all memcache instances; memcache instances do not communicate with each-other).

 Facebook is organized in _regions_ (machines geographically located together) and _clusters_ (set of machines in a region).
 Data is organized in one master MySQL database, and a number of replicas that can be in different regions / clusters (5.0).